 But it does means the Residential Tenancies and Rooming Accommodation Act 2008 (the Act) would not apply to that agreement.
 It's more likely to come under boarders and lodgers, which are covered by common law rather than the Act.

 Sam Galer (RTA): Yes.
-So, there's many different arrangements including if there are four rooms or more, and if you own the property or not.
+So, there's many different arrangements including if there are 4 rooms or more, and if you own the property or not.
 But where you own the property and are living there, the legislation says more than three rooms need to be available for rent for it to be covered under rooming accommodation.

 Steve Austin (ABC): While there are no formal rental documents with the Residential Tenancies Authority over renting out a bedroom, the RTA does have a role when it comes to holding a bond?

 Sam Galer (RTA): It's a really important point.
 So, even though our Act doesn't cover the agreement as such, if the owner decides to take an amount of money as insurance for the agreement for the property, that is a bond.
-That bond is still required to be lodged with the Residential Tenancies Authority within 10 business days.
+That bond is still required to be lodged with the Residential Tenancies Authority within 10 days.

 Steve Austin (ABC): So, if the Residential Tenancies Act doesn't cover a boarder or a lodger arrangement, what should you do to ensure that you have some protection?